 The Ninth Circuit’s rule overlooks the key distinction between the use of technical experts to analyze substantial similarity as opposed to enabling lay judges and jurors to perceive the underlying works.
 Just as it would be absurd to ask a lay jury with no familiarity with Kanji characters to assess whether a translation of HARRY POTTER AND THE PHILOSOPHER’S STONE into Japanese infringed the English original without the aid of a bilingual translator, it makes no sense to ask a non-technical jury to compare computer source codes written in different assembly languages to determine substantial similarity without expert assistance.
 We contend, consistent with the views of every court outside of the Ninth Circuit that has addressed the issue, that courts should permit the use of technical experts to enable lay judges and juries to perceive the meaning of computer languages and computer code.

 Balganesh, Shyamkrishna and Menell, Peter, "The Use of Technical Experts in Software Copyright Cases: Rectifying the Ninth Circuit’s “Nutty” Rule" (2020).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2222.